rembish/cfb/README.rst

 .. _TravisLink: https://travis-ci.org/rembish/cfb

-CfbIO provides access to internal structure of Microsoft Compound File Binary File Format, also known as OLE2 or COM.
+CfbIO provides access to internal structure of Microsoft Compound File Binary File Format.

 Module operates with input file like standard IO module in Python.
 You can seek, read and maybe one day write those files, like all other file-like objects.
 Also module grants access to internal directory structure containing Entries, which are also standard readable/seekable objects.

 So, your work with this module is very simple::

     from cfb import CfbIO
     from cfb.directory.entry import SEEK_END

-    doc = CfbIO("something.doc")
+    doc = CfbIO("tests/data/simple.doc")

     root = doc.root
     print(root.read())  # Read whole root entry buffer